 When they met in 2018 as public relations professionals, Lydia Richards and Maria Calvert would often notice that there were very few Black or Brown wine professionals present at major industry events or invited to attend press trips.
 During the summer of 2020, at a time when conversations about race, diversity and inclusion were at their peak in the United States, Richards and Calvert launched Hispanics In Wine to celebrate Hispanic and Latinx professionals in beverage and hospitality, and provide opportunities for career advancement.

-“I started my career in finance, and there were often Spanish language materials, marketing efforts and other focused initiatives to our community,” Calvert says.
-“Entering the wine industry, and not seeing that support in Spanish language was just kind of breathtaking [given] the wealth of talent [that comes] from this community—from vineyard stewards and importers to executives and retailers.”
+“I started my career in finance, and there were often Spanish language materials, marketing efforts and other focused initiatives to our community,” says Calvert.
+“Entering the wine industry and not seeing that support in Spanish language was just kind of breathtaking [given] the wealth of talent [that comes] from this community—from vineyard stewards and importers to executives and retailers.”

 Richards and Calvert embrace collaborating with other organizations to show the industry that diversity and accessibility must remain a priority.
-“Since June 2020, there have been a number of diversity initiatives established across the industry, and I think it’s wonderful because at least it’s opened a couple of doors in a sense,” Richards says.
-“But we really want to make all of this sustainable, it can’t simply be performative.
-We need people in executive positions, gatekeepers of the industry, and allies to be intentionally onboard to push for long-lasting change.”
+“Since June 2020, there have been a number of diversity initiatives established across the industry, and I think it’s wonderful because at least it’s opened a couple of doors in a sense,” says Richards.
+“But we really want to make all of this sustainable; it can’t simply be performative.
+We need people in executive positions, gatekeepers of the industry and allies to be intentionally onboard to push for long-lasting change.”

 In the year ahead, Hispanics in Wine will continue offering more scholarships and educational opportunities for its members, as well as discovering how they can expand networking events.
-“Our inaugural LatinX State of the Wine Industry Summit last October was an opportunity to let the industry and consumers know that we are here and committed to building something sustainable,” Calvert says.
-“We’re also learning as we’re building, so this year we want to continue leveraging resources and find key strategic partnerships so that we can connect professionals with the consumers.”
+“Our inaugural LatinX State of the Wine Industry Summit last October was an opportunity to let the industry and consumers know that we are here and committed to building something sustainable,” says Calvert.
+“We’re also learning as we’re building, so this year, we want to continue leveraging resources and find key strategic partnerships so that we can connect professionals with the consumers.”

 Lee is preparing to open the Savannah Wine Institute to the public this spring, which will offer a plethora of opportunities for people from all walks of life to learn about wine and spirits.

-“The goal is to have professionals come into the space, lecture about their particular regions and conduct tastings,” Lee says.
+“The goal is to have professionals come into the space, lecture about their particular regions and conduct tastings,” says Lee.
 Additionally, the academy will also offer food and alcohol safety classes for hospitality professionals.
 “Nothing like this exists in Savannah, so I’m really excited to bring something that the city has been looking for and to continue sharing my love for wine and spirits.”